mtvs/eloquent-hashids/README.md

 ## Setup

-Base features are provided by using `HasHashid` trait then url-routing can be added by using `HashidRouting`.
+Base features are provided by using `HasHashid` trait then route binding with hashids can be added by using `HashidRouting`.

 ```php